epilektric/omfwotvs/README.md

 # omfwotvs

 This simple Vue JS page loads multiple YouTube videos into a single page.
-THe videos are stacked and each one is covered with a vintage TV frame to create a wall of TVs.
+The videos are stacked and each one is covered with a vintage TV frame to create a wall of TVs.

 ## Build Setup